fordfishman/git-version-control/session-2.md

-# Session 2: Interacting with GitHub and Branching
+# Session 2: Interacting with GitHub

 Today, you will be making more changes to your repository, as well as sending those changes to the remote upstream repository on GitHub.
 This is known as **pushing**.